CHENGHAO-WANG/bios611-projects-fall-2019-lcw68/project_2/README.md

 ## Potential Questions
 I would like to explore some of the questions below:
 * The trend of different supplies changing by year, month, week and day, especially food supply.
 When we change the time unit, we calculate the average number
-* For those who are in the nth(1-1000) place in the list of the person-time who received help from UMD, we would like to see the time interval of their seeking for help, and explore the changing trend of supplies demand.
+* For those who is in the nth(1-1000) place in the list of the UMD visiting person-time, we would like to see the yearly visiting times distribution, time interval of their seeking for help, and explore the changing trend of supplies demand.
 * I would show different changing tendency plot among any two variables we select to search for their correlation.
 Also, I will consider the influence brought by quarters.
 People could selet the quarters they want to see if there's any association between variables and quarters.

 ## Methods